Phnom Penh Highlights & Dating Spots

 If you’ve been to Bangkok and enjoyed the Chatuchak Weekend Market then chances are that you’ll also like the Central Market in Riverside Phnom Penh.
 What you can find here is almost the same but on a smaller scale.
 There are locals selling everything from handicrafts, paintings, Buddha statues, clothes, watches, sunglasses, tourist crap etc.

-If you walk 10 minutes or 500 meters northwest near the river bank, you can find another yet smaller place called the Night Market.
+Another yet smaller place just by the river bank is the Night Market.
 It’s very similar to the Central Market but has a better selection of food stalls clustered all around.
-Both markets are night bazars and open daily from about 6pm to 11pm.

 If that’s still not enough, maybe the most romantic thing you can do with your girl is going on a Mekong River Cruise.
 Just show up at the pier in Riverside and buy a ticket.
 They have one-hour cruises from 5-6pm and 6-7pm for 10 USD per person including one drink and 7 USD no drink included.